Please Note - If you are cruising around Australia you need to select Pacific.

 Yes, should you need, most insurers will cover you for helicopter evacuation to get you to the nearest hospital for overseas trips.
 For domestic ski policies you will need to check with your insurer as many domestic travel insurance policies do not include medical benefits.

-Not usually - most insurers require you to buy ski insurance for the entire duration of your trip, even if you are only on the slopes of a small portion of your holiday.
+Most insurers require you to buy ski insurance for the entire duration of your trip, even if you are only on the slopes a small portion of your holiday.
+However, Travel Insuranz and Insure4Less allow you to add ski cover for just the number of days you're skiing.

-Yes a ski policy usually covers theft of your ski gear as long as you have not left it unattended at the aiport or the slopes for example.
+Yes a ski policy usually covers theft of your ski gear as long as you have not left it unattended at the airport or the slopes for example.

 Most insurers only cover you in "ski season"!
 This means between December 1 and April 15 for the Northern Hemisphere, and between 15 June and 30 September in the Southern Hemisphere.